dahico-dk/UpdateLib/README.md

 # UpdateLib
-UpdateLib is a mini-project for downloading and unpacking downloaded packages.
+UpdateLib is a mini-project for downloading and unpacking downloaded packages for simple distribution.

 The project resides in AutoUpdate/Form1.cs path.
 The necessary paths should be filled at app.config file for updating process.